 5. Life insurance is expensive.
 Many people overestimate the cost of life insurance.
 When you’re researching what kind of policy to purchase, think about why you need the coverage and what the money would replace.
 Depending on your answers, a lower-cost plan that carries minimum coverage might be ideal for you.
 Make sure you compare quotes to ensure you’re getting the best deal.
 Know that the buying power of large groups, like the National Education Association, can help make coverage more affordable.

 6. I’m healthy.
 I don’t need life insurance.
 The best time to buy life insurance is when you are young and healthy.
 Premiums only increase as you age and have more health problems.
 And even if you are healthy, you never know when the unexpected, such as a car crash, can happen.

 Keep in mind that all insurance is not alike.
-A financially sound company will more likely be there to pay claims when needed.
+It’s important to consider the financial stability of your insurance carrier before you purchase coverage because your insurer will have an ongoing financial obligation to you.
 You can click here to view the insurance programs offered by NEA Members Insurance Trust, and learn more about this coverage designed with NEA Members and their families in mind.